Examples of SAP Package Licenses

 However, an enterprise-scale license would cover a higher employee count (suitable for large corporations), whereas a smaller package might suffice for mid-sized firms.

-For example, if an organization licenses SAP Payroll for up to 5,000 employees and grows beyond that, it would need to true up to a higher tier.
+For example, if an organization licenses SAP Payroll for up to 5,000 employees and then grows beyond that, it would need to upgrade to a higher tier.

 This model ensures that a company with 50,000 employees pays more for payroll functionality than one with 500, reflecting the engine’s business value.